nutsdb/nutsdb/README.md

 ```
 ### Merge Operation

-NutsDB supports merge operation. you can use `db.Merge()` function removes dirty data and reduce data redundancy.
-Call this function from a read-write transaction.
-It will block other write request.
-So you can execute it at the appropriate time.
+In order to maintain high-performance writing, NutsDB will write multiple copies of the same key.
+If your service has multiple updates or deletions to the same key, and you want to merge the same key, you can use NutsDB to provide `db.Merge()`method.
+This method requires you to write a merge strategy according to the actual situation.
+Once executed, it will affect normal write requests, so it is best to avoid peak periods, such as scheduled execution in the middle of the night.

+Of course, if you don't have too many updates or deletes for the same key, it is recommended not to use the Merge() function.

 ```golang
 err := db.Merge()